 If they get professional help and get sober, this can help, but early recovery is when your loved one is most vulnerable and needs you most.

-, join them.
+Get InvolvedPeople in recovery are often encouraged to get more involved with their community and to stay active in their recovery journey.
+Instead of checking in to make sure they are going to their 12-step meetings, join them.
 You will be able to learn a lot about addiction from attending recovery meetings.
 Don’t stop there either.
 Push your loved one by volunteering in the community or getting involved in the church together.
-Both can give your loved one a newfound sense of purpose that may be lacking since they completed their intensive outpatient program
+Both can give your loved one a newfound sense of purpose that may be lacking since they completed their intensive outpatient program.

 Supporting a recovering addict is all about being there for your loved one and getting involved with their sobriety.
 Remember that the recovery journey is filled with several ups and downs for the person you care about, so being there is about being there for both the good and bad times.
 Be patient and understanding and you should both be able to make it through.